 Greenport home prices are not only among the most expensive in New York, but Greenport real estate also consistently ranks among the most expensive in America.

-Greenport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Greenport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greenport are a mix of both white- and blue-collar jobs.
 Overall, Greenport is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Greenport who work in healthcare suport services (13.96%), maintenance occupations (10.14%), and management occupations (10.02%).

 Of important note, Greenport is also a village of artists.
 Greenport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Greenport’s character.

-In Greenport, a lot of people use the subway to get to work every day though Greenport is a relatively small village.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Greenport has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 The education level of Greenport citizens is substantially higher than the typical US community, as 29.99% of adults in Greenport have at least a bachelor's degree.

 The per capita income in Greenport in 2018 was $35,518, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,072 for a family of four.
 However, Greenport contains both very wealthy and poor people as well.